 Explore the benefits of receiving pre-bariatric surgery support at Structure House.

 Structure House provides pre-surgical psychological evaluations for those who have chosen to have a bariatric procedure.
-This evaluation is required by most surgeons and insurance companies, and will be conducted by one of our clinicians who have extensive knowledge of obesity and weight loss surgery, as well as thorough training and experience in conducting these evaluations.
+This evaluation is required by most surgeons and insurance companies and will be conducted by one of our clinicians who have extensive knowledge of obesity and weight loss surgery, as well as through training and experience in conducting these evaluations.

 The evaluation will be conducted in two parts.
 First, you will be asked to complete an online assessment at home before your appointment (if you do not have internet access, a hard copy of these forms will be mailed to you).
 You will then be scheduled for a 2-hour appointment at our office during which you will complete additional computerized tests and will meet one-to-one with the psychologist.
 You will receive feedback and recommendations during that visit, and we will send your surgical team a copy of the completed report.

 Learn what our post-bariatric surgery support includes.